 All of this takes a backseat to the film’s high-concept extravagances.
 There are so many dilemmas and rapid time travel developments in this movie that it’s often curious — about as logical as you can be with such a concept but curious nonetheless.
 Ten minutes in the past can mean that friends and colleagues from the future, (or is that the present?) have no idea who you are.
 This must be particularly problematic for the high-security Time Enforcement Police, who presumably have complete strangers invading their headquarters on a consistent basis, though you wouldn’t know it.
 Upon his return, Walker is acknowledged as a stranger, his arrival coming as a shock, but he is immediately welcomed with open arms by a boss who simply takes his word for it, Walker’s knowledge of his wife’s goulash his only real clearance.
 Call me cautious, but this all seems just a little dangerous.
 What if a bad guy arrived in Walker’s place with the same story?
 The entire planet would be doomed as a consequence.

-For those who love analysing action movie silliness, there’s plenty to pick at here, and in Silver the makers of Timecop pulled a Hans Gruber by going with an actor with a strong theatrical background.
+For those who love analysing action movie silliness, there’s plenty to pick at here (wait til you get a load of those crappy futuristic cars), and in Silver the makers of Timecop pulled a Hans Gruber by going with an actor with a strong theatrical background.
 It pays dividends.
 The characterisation may be scant, but Silver devours the scenery as the smarmy, egomaniacal McComb, a Trump-esque politician with designs on becoming president who boldly proclaims, “We need someone in the Whitehouse so rich he doesn’t have to listen to anyone.”
 In a priceless moment, McComb smashes someone in the face for interrupting a conversation between his past and future self.
 His level of self-regard is unruly.